SUMAIRA-SHAIKH/Humanoid-Robotics-book_AI/textbook/docs/06-capstone.md

 Build a simulated humanoid that receives a voice command, plans actions, navigates, finds an object, and manipulates it.

-## Requirements
+## Project Requirements

-- Use ROS 2 nodes for perception and control.
+- Use of ROS 2 for communication
-- Use a planner (Nav2) for path planning.
-- Integrate LLM for planning from natural language.
-- Demonstrate in Gazebo or Isaac Sim.
+- Gazebo or Isaac Sim for environment

-## Deliverables
-- Working simulation demo (video ≤ 90s).
+- Voice command processing
-- Public GitHub repo with code and README.
+- Path planning and navigation
-- Short report describing architecture and lessons learned.
+- Object detection and manipulation
+- Humanoid robot control

+## Architecture

+- Speech-to-text interface
+- Language understanding module
+- Task planning system
+- Navigation stack
+- Manipulation controller
+- Humanoid robot model

+## Evaluation Criteria

+- Successful task completion
+- Robustness to environmental changes
+- Efficiency of execution
+- Safety considerations